sujaydana82/CloudDevOpsForJavaReact/react-and-spring-data-rest/Instructions-application.md

 - Install docker desktop on your machine and login with your docker account
 - Create a repository on GitHub
 - Clone the repository to your local machine
-- Create front end and backend docker files , dockerfile.frontend and dockerfile.backend
+- Create a docker file for front react end and backend java code,
 - open cmd prompt and create images locally

-cd to directory where dockerfile.frontend and dockerfile.backend are located
+cd to directory where dockerfile is located

 # create backend image locally
 docker build -t javabackendimage:1.0 -f dockerfile.backend .